wallarm/product-documentation/docs/latest/api-discovery/exploring.md

 # Exploring API Inventory <a href="../../about-wallarm/subscription-plans/#subscription-plans"><img src="../../images/api-security-tag.svg" style="border: none;"></a>

-As soon as the [API Discovery](overview.md) module has built the catalog of your endpoints (your ***API inventory***), you can explore the presented information to understand and manage the security of your API.
-Learn from this article some things to be considered before exploring as well as how to go through your API inventory with Wallarm Console.
+As soon as the [API Discovery](overview.md) module has built the catalog of your endpoints (your API inventory), you can explore it in the **API Discovery** section of Wallarm Console.
+Learn from this article how to go through the discovered data.

-## Discovered API inventory
+## Endpoints

 Explore your discovered API inventory using the **API Discovery** section of Wallarm Console and a comprehensive dashboard with the same name.